Hypnotia: Project and Case Study

 Hypnotia is a conceptual mood film created for a speculative fragrance.

 At its core lies a key ingredient: an alluring yet toxic bloom scientifically known as Orchidae Hypnoxia.
 When first discovered in the expanse of the Zyphora Desert, this flower caused vivid hallucinations and, in some cases, temporary blindness.
-IV Labs perfected a method to neutralize the toxic properties, distilling only its essence into a wearable fragrance.
+IV Labs perfected a method to neutralize the toxic properties, distilling its essence into a wearable fragrance.

 The idea was born from a fascination with how scent can bypass reason to trigger visceral responses.
 This is embodied by the flower, which blurs perception and captivates instinctively.